Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-This curry derived from the word ‘pasanday’ meaning loved by all.
+This curry is derived from the word ‘pasanday’ meaning loved by all.
 It is mildly flavored with a cashew base.
 Though normally cooked with meat, it may also be made with Indian cottage cheese called paneer.

 Masala is a mixture of various spices, onions, garlic, ginger, tomatoes, etc. Any curry that contains a mix of spices and herbs can be termed a Masala curry.
-The taste, ingredients and heat quotient of a masala curry depends entirely on the cook.
+The taste, ingredients, and heat quotient of a masala curry depends entirely on the cook.
 It can range from mild to extremely hot depending on the cook.

 Shahi cuisine normally contains highly aromatic spices and herbs along with nuts which creates a very thick and rich curry.
-It may contain meat, vegetables or paneer as the main ingredient.
+It may contain meat, vegetables, or paneer as the main ingredient.

 This is in no way an exhaustive list of Indian curries – there are probably quite a few regional ones that I may have missed.
 If you know of one that should be part of the list, please leave me a comment and I’ll add them in.